bellroy/clean-architecture/README.md

 ### Practical suggestions for implementation

-* The code that manages your inputs (e.g. a Rails controller) instantiates a persistence layer object
+* The code that manages your inputs (e.g. a Rails controller) instantiates a gateway object

 * The code that manages your inputs (e.g. a Rails controller) instantiates a use case actor